On September 20th, Lenovo officially released two high-performance portable laptops – ThinkPad X1 extreme and ThinkPad P1.

 Thanks for any help!

-2. I bought the 16gb option yesterday.
+I bought the 16GB option yesterday.
 There’s only one stick in it, correct?
 If so, what brand is it?
-And can you recommend a 16gb stick to add to it?
+Can you recommend a 16GB memory stick to add?
 Then!

-1. In theory, any brand of memory is ok, only it is DDR4 2666MHz, but memory often has compatibility issues, so you better buy a brand same with your original memory
+In theory, any brand of memory is ok, only it is DDR4 2666MHz, but memory often has compatibility issues, so you better buy a brand same as your original memory.

-1. I am not sure if the free M.2 slot supports PCIe 3.0 x 4 NVMe SSD.
-You can contact Lenovo to confirm it.
+I am not sure if the free M.2 slot supports PCIe 3.0 x 4 NVMe SSD.
+You can contact Lenovo to confirm.

 Is it possible to upgrade the Graphics card later on?
 The only thing that misses this laptop is a real GPU for my line of work 🙂